 - 5 cups cooked chicken (you can use the cooked chicken from making the soup broth; remove the skin and pick the meat off the bones, keeping the meat in large chunks; or cook a 3-pound chicken)

-- 2 tablespoons finely chopped fresh Italian (flat-leaf) parsley, for garnish
+- 2 tablespoons finely chopped fresh flat-leaf parsley, for garnish

 - Make the chicken soup broth

 - 1. In a narrow, deep pot just large enough to hold the chickens (10- to 12-quart capacity), place the chickens, onions, celery, carrots, parsnips, and parsley.
 (Make sure you use a narrow pot rather than a wide one.
 Otherwise, you may have to use too much water to cover the chickens.)
 Add just enough cold water to barely cover the chickens (ideally, not more than 5 quarts, or 20 cups).

 - 2. Bring to a boil over high heat, skimming off any scum that rises to the surface.
 Reduce the heat to a simmer (rapidly boiling soup or stock often makes it look cloudy instead of clear) and season with 2 teaspoons of salt and 1 teaspoon of pepper.
 (You’re seasoning here because you want the chicken to have some flavor when you use it later in other dishes.
 The soup will be seasoned again later.)

 - 3. Simmer the broth, uncovered, for at least 3 hours.
 Season again with 2 1/2 teaspoons salt and 1 teaspoon pepper.
 Taste; if it tastes like chicken, it’s ready.
 If not, let it cook a bit longer and taste again.
 It can cook for another hour as long as it is barely simmering, but no more than 4 hours total or the chicken will dry out.